microsoft/live-share/docs/getting-started.md

 3. **Sign in from within your IDE/editor**

     To let other collaborators know who you are, you may be asked to sign in during the join process using a GitHub or Microsoft account if you are not already signed in.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
-You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session.
+You **do not need to be signed up or accepted into the private limited preview** to participate in a collaboration session and will not receive email updates by simply signing into a collaboration session.

 4. That's it!!
 In a few moments you'll be connected and you can start collaborating.

-Ater joining, you will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
+After joining, you will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.

 ### Manually joining